laravel-ja/ja-docs-8.x/original-en/queues.md

     }

 Sometimes, IO blocking processes such as sockets or outgoing HTTP connections may not respect your specified timeout.
 Therefore, when using these features, you should always attempt to specify a timeout using their APIs as well.
 For example, when using Guzzle, you should always specify a connection and request timeout value.

-<a name="rate-limiting"></a>
-### Rate Limiting

-> {note} This feature requires that your application can interact with a [Redis server](/docs/{{version}}/redis).

-If your application interacts with Redis, you may throttle your queued jobs by time or concurrency.
-This feature can be of assistance when your queued jobs are interacting with APIs that are also rate limited.

-For example, using the `throttle` method, you may throttle a given type of job to only run 10 times every 60 seconds.
-If a lock can not be obtained, you should typically release the job back onto the queue so it can be retried later:

-    Redis::throttle('key')->allow(10)->every(60)->then(function () {
-        // Job logic...
-    }, function () {
-        // Could not obtain lock...

-        return $this->release(10);
-    });

-> {tip} In the example above, the `key` may be any string that uniquely identifies the type of job you would like to rate limit.
-For example, you may wish to construct the key based on the class name of the job and the IDs of the Eloquent models it operates on.

-> {note}  Releasing a throttled job back onto the queue will still increment the job's total number of `attempts`.

-Alternatively, you may specify the maximum number of workers that may simultaneously process a given job.
-This can be helpful when a queued job is modifying a resource that should only be modified by one job at a time.
-For example, using the `funnel` method, you may limit jobs of a given type to only be processed by one worker at a time:

-    Redis::funnel('key')->limit(1)->then(function () {
-        // Job logic...
-    }, function () {
-        // Could not obtain lock...

-        return $this->release(10);
-    });

-> {tip} When using rate limiting, the number of attempts your job will need to run successfully can be hard to determine.
-Therefore, it is useful to combine rate limiting with [time based attempts](#time-based-attempts).

 <a name="error-handling"></a>
 ### Error Handling